Driving School

 What is Adaptive Driving Training?

-Adaptive driving training is designed to empower individuals with physical, cognitive, or learning disabilities to drive safely and confidently.
+Adaptive driving training is designed to empower individuals with physical, cognitive, or learning differences to drive safely and confidently.
 This specialized instruction includes personalized strategies and in the case of physical challenges, the use of adaptive equipment such as:

-- Hand controls
+• Hand controls

-- Steering aids
+• Steering aids

-- Pedal extensions
+• Pedal extensions

 The goal is to ensure drivers can navigate the unique challenges of the road and successfully prepare for their driver’s license test.

-CMSC has been working with other-abled drivers for more than 40 years!
+CMSC has been working with other abled drivers for more than 40 years!
 We boast the school with the most driver rehabilitation specialists in the state, and we’re eager to work with you.

 What are some examples of Adaptive Driving?

-- Use of supplemental mirrors to accommodate a visual or physical impairment
+• Use of supplemental mirrors to accommodate a visual or physical impairment

-- Use of hand controls to access the gas and/or brake pedals
+• Use of hand controls to access the gas and/or brake pedals

 Customized For You